 There are different points for measuring density in the grinding circuit.
-One of the applications is to monitor the dillution of material in the ball mill discharge, to improve the efficiency of the process.
-Another important application is to monitor changes of density in the cyclone underflow, this can be done to check the process stability and increases or decreases of circulating load.
+One of the applications is to monitor the dilution of material in the ball mill discharge, to improve the efficiency of the process.
+Another important application is to monitor changes of density in the cyclone underflow.
+This is to check the process stability and increases or decreases of circulating load.

 Water impacts the grinding process, therefore the efficiency of the ball mill can be greatly improved by better water dosage.
-This alone could improve the efficiency with 5-15% according to 911 mettalurgist.
-When this is combined with a control strategy, the improvement rate could be even higher.
+This alone could improve the efficiency by 5-15% according to “911 metallurgist”.
+When combined with a control strategy, the improvement rate could be even higher.

 Let us know if you want to receive our free whitepaper about five reasons to measure density in the grinding circuit.

 In general lines, the grinding circuit is composed of a powdering or pulverizing process and a classification process.
 In most sites a ball mill is used for grinding, to produce fine particles, and a (hydro) cyclone for classification, to separate the fine particles from larger particles.
 The main goals when controlling the grinding circuit are to maximize the throughput and to decrease the variability of product size and % solids.
 Material that meets the product size requirements gets removed from the circuit and oversized material gets recycled back to the grinding mill for further comminution.
 To achieve these objectives the slurry needs to be continuously monitored and controlled, allowing process stabilization and ensuring optimal grinding conditions.

 Measuring technologies, such as density meters, helps operators to monitor and control the grinding circuit.
 It also optimizes it and prevents process failures.
 When used together with an advanced control system, density readings allow automatic control valves, pumps and have an efficient water addition.
 This results in the improvement of the process that can lead to higher recovery.